Aa-Par/QR-Code-Barcode-Scanner/README.md

 **No webcam or live camera is used anywhere in this project.** You provide one image (a file path), and the program returns the decoded text.

-This project deliberately avoids `pyzbar`.
 Detection and decoding are done
 with:
 - `cv2.QRCodeDetector` — OpenCV's native multi-QR detector/decoder.
 - `cv2.barcode.BarcodeDetector` — OpenCV's native 1D barcode detector/decoder